 Childhood cancer treatments

-There are 4 types of treatment commonly used to manage cancer in children: chemotherapy, surgery, radiation therapy and blood and bone marrow transplantation.
-Depending on the type of cancer, the treatments are used alone or in combination.
+There are 3 types of treatment commonly used to manage cancer in children: chemotherapy, surgery and radiation therapy.

-Radiation therapy is the treatment of cancer by the use of high energy x-ray beams.
-The beams target the cancer cells from outside the body and destroy fast-growing cells, such as cancer cells.
+Radiation therapy treats cancer using high-energy x-ray beams.
+The beams target cancer cells from outside the body and destroy fast-growing cells, such as cancer cells.

 A bone marrow or blood stem cell transplant is a two-step process of elimination by chemotherapy and / or radiation of deficient bone marrow (or malignant cells) followed by replacement of the deficient marrow or cells by an infusion of healthy blood stem cells.

 Sometimes, if your child has lost a lot of weight or has not been eating very well for a period of time, they will need nasogastric feeding.
 A nasogastric feed can make it easier and less stressful for both you and your child to make sure enough is eaten.

 If your child is to have anaesthesia or sedation they will have to stop eating food at least six hours before the procedure.
 Your child will be able to have breast milk up to four hours before the procedure.
 Your child will be able to have clear drinks up to two hours before the procedure.